Code Graph Renso Subscribe

 secureAggressive redaction.

-blast-radius
+code_graph blast-radius StorageEngine

-code_graph blast-radius StorageEngine --explain
+code_graph blast-radius StorageEngine --detail full --explain

 code_graph blast-radius --file crates/example/src/lib.rs

-context-pack
+context-pack · file-outline

 Bounded LLM context for one entity, file, or query.
-Includes direct deps, reverse deps, affected crates and tests, endpoints, features, docs, and small source snippets.
+Includes direct deps, reverse deps, affected crates and tests, endpoints, features, docs, and small source snippets. file-outline returns a line-sorted bounded summary of entities defined in one file.

 code_graph context-pack --entity StorageEngine --max-items 12